Saturday, January 29, 2011

 But I go on forever.

-5. When it is raining, Yasmin says “yeh bearish na ek dum lohri ki tarah hai jo sabko apni god me sula deti hai...and then she adds lekin meri bai kehti hai use bahut dikkat hoti hai..pani ko nikalne me.. baar baar ek mug se nikalna padta hai”...and when Arun is having a drink, he puts his glass in the rain to add some drops of rain in it to get a taste of rain..
-I am sure all rain lovers would have loved this scene..
+5. When it is raining, Yasmin says “Yeh bearish na ek dum lohri ki tarah hai jo sabko apni god me sula deti hai...and then she adds lekin meri bai kehti hai use bahut dikkat hoti hai..pani ko nikalne me.. baar baar ek mug se nikalna padta hai”...and when Arun is having a drink, he puts his glass in the rain to add some drops of rain in it to get a taste of rain..
+I am sure all rain lovers would have loved this scene.

-8. The star of the movie according to me was Mumbai, as Kiran Rao says that Mumbai is her fifth character.
-The way she along with the cinematographer have captured the essence of Mumbai is sheer magic.
-I have been to Mumbai when I was just one year old of which I have no recollection.
+8. I believe the movie's star was Mumbai, and Kiran Rao says that Mumbai is her fifth character.
+The way she, along with the cinematographer, has captured the essence of Mumbai is sheer magic.
+I was in Mumbai when I was just one year old, which I have no recollection of.
 For the last 2-3 months, there is this craving in me to go to Mumbai..the city of dreams..the city of indifference.. the city with so many layers..
-That shot when Munna is putting a water proofing sheet on his slum during the rain with 2 local trains passing by...such magic that shot.. or when Arun walks to sea after he realises that Yasmin committed suicide..what picturesque beauty..or that scene in which Aamir is walking with thousands of people in the bazaar..what amazing shot.. and when Shai says she wants to capture Munna naturally..not in studios as these look artificial..the way she captures those fisher woman, Munna in Dhobi Ghaat, local trains.
-I have re-fallen in love with the black and white mode..I want a camera just like her.. such terrific shots of the city..
+That shot when Munna is putting a waterproofing sheet on his slum during the rain with 2 local trains passing by...such magic that shot.. or when Arun walks to sea after he realizes that Yasmin committed suicide..what picturesque beauty..or that scene in which Aamir is walking with thousands of people in the bazaar..what amazing shot.. and when Shai says she wants to capture Munna naturally..not in studios as these look artificial..the way she captures that fisherwoman, Munna in Dhobi Ghaat, local trains.
+I have fallen in love with the black-and-white mode.
+I want a camera just like her.. such terrific shots of the city..

 12. The way Munna keeps his money in the tape recorder..terrific camerawork in that scene..